Vill-Lab/2024-TPAMI-VGDCU/README.md

 |                                  | SESYD-Diagrams  | VG   | Synthetic         | -             | 1,000    |
 | VG Detection & Chart-to-Table    | VG-DCU(Ours)                      | VG   | Synthetic \& Real | 16            | 15,197   |

-The currently available public vector graphics datasets are limited to the two small datasets indicated in Table and lacks the complexity necessary for the advancement of vector image detection.
+The currently available public vector graphics datasets are limited to the two small datasets indicated in the Table and lack the complexity necessary for the advancement of vector image detection.
 In contrast, our proposed dataset comprises over 10,000 vector charts utilizing diverse primitives with rich attributes.
 ## Dataset Construction
 <p align="center">
 <img src="figures\types.png" alt="Differece" width="80%">